jdar97/Fibonacci/README.md

  3) Calculate Golden Ratio
  4) Exit
 When a valid option is selected and completed, the program will ask if you would like to perform another calculation.
 Enter "yes" to continue or "no" to exit the program.

-Feel free to customize the README further based on your preferences or additional features.
-Let me know if you need more help or have any questions!